 You must provide the written acknowledgement in the Disclosure of conflict of interest to vendor (Word, 677KB).
 Note: you do not have to lodge this form with us.
 You should keep it with all other documents relating to the sale of the property.

 The maximum penalty for breaches of section 55 is two years' jail and a penalty of up to 240 penalty units.
-For more information, view our Penalties page for estate agents.
+For more information, see Penalties for estate agents.

 A beneficial interest includes where you buy a property or obtain an option to buy a property.